Iraqi Counter Terrorism Service: 2016 Battle of Mosul

 In the Battle of Mosul that began in October 2016, the special ops forces were the first division into the city of Mosul, which had been occupied by Islamic State since 2014.
-After the fall of Mosul, the ISOF battalions increasingly took up an infantry role the Iraqi army and militias weren't able to provide during operations, a role the unit was unfamiliar with for most of the war against terror.
+After the fall of Mosul, the ISOF battalions increasingly took up an infantry role the Iraqi army and militias were not able to provide during operations, a role the unit was unfamiliar with for most of the war against terror.
 This resulted in a greater number of casualties than in previous operations, which were smaller in scale and shorter in duration.

 On 1 November 2016, the 1st Iraqi Special Forces Brigade fought its way into the Gogjali quarter of the city, becoming the first Iraqi unit to enter the city during the offensive.
 On 10 July 2017, the Iraqi prime minister declared the liberation of Mosul from ISIS.
 By the end of the battle, CTS forces suffered a 40 percent casualty rate.

+CTS force strength fluctuated sharply due to losses and replacements: roughly 13,000 before the ISIS offensive, down to about 6,500 by early 2015, then rebuilt to around 10,000–11,000 by the start of the Mosul battle and afterward.